ibm-cloud-docs/apps/updapps.md

 You can use the command line or {{site.data.keyword.Bluemix}} Continous Delivery to update the applications in {{site.data.keyword.Bluemix_notm}}.
 In many cases, even for the built-in buildpacks such as Node.js, you must also supply a -c parameter to specify which command is used to start your application.
 {:shortdesc}

-##Creating and using a custom domain
+## Creating and using a custom domain
 {: #domain}

-For CF apps and container groups, you can use a custom domain in the URL of your application instead of the default {{site.data.keyword.Bluemix_notm}} system domain that is mybluemix.net.
+For Cloud Foundry apps and container groups, you can use a custom domain in the URL of your application instead of the default {{site.data.keyword.Bluemix_notm}} system domain that is mybluemix.net.

 Domains provide the URL route that is allocated to your organization in {{site.data.keyword.Bluemix_notm}}.
 To use a custom domain, you must register the custom domain on a public DNS server, configure the custom domain in {{site.data.keyword.Bluemix_notm}}, and then map the custom domain to the {{site.data.keyword.Bluemix_notm}} system domain on the public DNS server.
 After your custom domain is mapped to the {{site.data.keyword.Bluemix_notm}} system domain, requests for your custom domain are routed to your application in {{site.data.keyword.Bluemix_notm}}.